iamirmasoud/trajectory-reconstruction/README.md

 | 3.0 | 46.55 | -2.82901631903 | 0.0 |
 | 3.25 | 51.45 | -2.82901631903 | 0.0 |
 | 3.5 | 56.35 | -2.82901631903 | 0.0 |

-and turn it into plots of vehicle trajectories.
+and turn it into plots of vehicle trajectory like this:

 ## Output Trajectory Example:
 ![Alt text](example-trajectory.png?raw=true "Output Example")